punampatil529/SQL-Analytics-Project/GITHUB_README.md

-# 🚀 Quick Start Guide for GitHub

-## Your SQL Analytics Project is Ready to Push!

-### What You Have Created:
 ✅ **Complete SQL Analytics Project** with MySQL and Power BI
 ✅ **Real-world business scenario** - Electronics retailer analysis
 ✅ **Learning roadmap** - 6-week structured journey